5.6M

 Trading financial instruments carries risks.
 Always ensure that you understand these risks before trading.
 This material does not contain investment advice or an encouragement to invest in a particular manner.
 Historic performance is not a guarantee of future results.
 The instrument(s) referenced in this content may be issued by a partner, from whom Saxo Bank A/S receives promotional fees, payment or retrocessions.
 While Saxo may receive compensation from these partnerships, all content is created with the aim of providing clients with valuable information and options.

-For our longer form podcasts, you will also find links discussed on the podcast and a chart-of-the-day over at the John J. Hardy substack.
+About twice per week, you will find links discussed on the podcast and a chart-of-the-day over at the John J. Hardy substack.

 Read daily in-depth market updates from the Saxo Market Call and the Saxo Strategy Team here.